YannickTM/docu-mcp/README.md

 # DocuMCP

-🤖 **An MCP server for intelligent code documentation generation with RAG capabilities**
+🤖 **A comprehensive MCP system for intelligent code documentation generation with RAG capabilities and multi-agent orchestration**

+DocuMCP consists of two complementary MCP servers:

+1. **DocuMCP Server**: Core documentation generation with vector embeddings and semantic search
+2. **DocuMCP Manager**: Agent orchestration for parallel documentation workflows using multiple Claude Code sub-agents

-DocuMCP enables Claude to generate, search, and manage documentation for your codebase using vector embeddings and semantic search.
-It provides tools for creating user guides, technical documentation, code explanations, and architectural diagrams.
+Together, they enable Claude to generate, search, and manage documentation for your codebase at any scale, from single files to entire enterprise applications.

 ## ✨ Features

+### Core Documentation Features

 - 📚 Generate and update documentation based on your codebase
 - 🔍 Semantic search across code, documentation, and diagrams